LAHSHackClub/web-tutorial/README.md

 # Intro to Web Dev - Week 1

 ## Starting with HTML
+The term HTML stands for _HyperText Markup Language_, and is used to create a layout for all websites.
 After going through the [Hack Club Workshop](https://hackclub.com/workshops/personal_website), you now know how to create a static website with all the basic HTML elements.
 Just as a reminder, here is the basic setup of every HTML file before you get started working:
 ```html
 <!DOCTYPE HTML>
 <html>